 The most important category of all, these are the exceptional men and women who compete, without whom, the sport would not exist at all.

-As such the health and safety of the boxers is the Malta Boxing Commission and MBC International primary concern.
+As such the health and safety of the boxers is the Malta Boxing Commission’s primary concern.

-Whilst neither the Malta Boxing Commission, or MBC International, have a policy to actively recruit boxers, they are willing to accept applications for licenses.
+Whilst the Malta Boxing Commission do not have a policy to actively recruit boxers, they are willing to accept applications for licenses.

 To be eligible for a Malta Boxing Commission license, applicants are required to prove a reasonable level of amateur boxing, or other pugilistic sport such as Kick Boxing, experience.

 For novice boxers it is also required that a full contact sparring test session, against a licensed boxer of the same weight, to ensure that they have suitable ability to compete.

 It is a requirement that applicants undertake a full medical, as well as blood screening, for HIV, Hepatitis C Antigen, Hepatitis B Antigen, Hepatitis B Surface Antibody, on application as well as annually for the duration of their license.